focitti/ReCIPE/README.md

   --metric, -wm {degree,components_connected,score}
                         Which metric to use to rank proteins to be added back.
 Default: degree.
 Options: degree, components_connected, score
   --max_proteins MAX_PROTEINS
                         Maximises number of proteins to added to a cluster.
-Default = 20 --protein_cap PROTEIN_CAP
+Default = None --protein_cap PROTEIN_CAP
                         Adds at most the number of proteins defined by parameter.
 Default = 20
 ```